-The Y will supply paddles, but feel free to bring your own.
+The Y has paddles available to borrow (please see Control Desk to sign out), but feel free to bring your own.
 Indoor balls will also be available to use.
 Please collect the balls and paddles after play and return to the ball caddy provided.

 The Five Basic Pickleball Rules Are:

 - Serving must be underhand from the baseline, diagonally crosscourt, and the serve cannot land in the no-volley zone (kitchen).

 - The serving player/team must let the return of serve bounce.

 - The ball must stay in bounds during play and bounce no more than once per side.

 - Players cannot hit the ball in the air when in the kitchen.